tomerKimberg/Advanced_Programing_ex1/README.md

 ```
 After compilation, two new files will be created, server.out and client.out.
 To run the server, we need 2 program argument:
-1. path - a full or relative path to a csv source file, for the knn model to have backup
+1. path - a full or relative path to a csv source file, for the knn model to have data
 2. port - the port that the server will bind to
 execution example:
 ```